Comber in the 1840s

 A meeting held in Comber on 17th May 1848 resolved to maintain the Union with Great Britain.
 Troops had been poured into Ireland during this Year of Revolutions when Government after Government had fallen in Europe.
 The meeting praised the firm stance taken by the Lord Lieutenant during recent events, but it seems that the starving people of Ireland really had no interest in revolution.
 There were, however, grievances to be addressed and, although the meeting asserted their attachment to constitutional principle and order, attention was drawn to the unsettled relationship between landlord and tenant, and the Government was urged to put this right by legalising the Ulster tenant-right.
 The Chairman, the Rev Jex Blake, refused to put this last resolution and another chairman had to be voted in after he left the meeting.

-Comber was affected by the cholera outbreak of 1849, and it would appear that a temporary hospital was set up somewhere in the vicinity of the town.
+Comber was affected by the cholera outbreak of 1849, and a temporary hospital was set up in the Market House.
 Also in 1849 George Allen purchased Unicarvil House from Alexander Montgomery, who in turn had bought it in 1841 from the Cumming family.
 Mr Allen was to build up the best herd of pedigree shorthorn cattle in Ireland.
 I don’t notice his name among the prizewinners, however, at the cattle show of the Newtownards and Comber Farming Society held in Comber Square in August 1849.
 Thomas McCracken of Ballyrickard won the Landlord’s Challenge Cup, given by Lord Londonderry to the member who exhibited the best stock of cattle.
 For the third year in a row Robert Boyd of Ballywilliam won the Castlereagh Challenge Cup for the best cultivated farm.

 If you have any comments about what you have just read